Theawesomeboophis/UndeadPeopleUnpacked/docs/working_with_scripts.md

 ## Automatic Composing
 (The following applies only to Windows and the main vanilla tileset in `!dda` at this time.)

-If it doesn't exist yet, `!COMPOSE_MAIN.bat` creates the config file `!compose_main.ini` and sets default values for the source and output directories.
+If it doesn't exist yet, `!COMPOSE_MAIN.bat` creates the config file `!compose_main.ini` and sets default values for the source and output directories:
 ```
 sources_path=!dda\
 output_path=!dda\generated_packed\
 ```
 After composing the permanent tileset files (`fallback.png`, `tileset.txt`, ...) are copied to `generated_packed\` and `tile_config.json` gets linted using `json_formatter.exe` so that the folder now contains a complete and usuable build of the tileset.

 Optionally, you can also add the tileset's location within your game files to `game_path` in `!compose_main.ini`.
-If the value is non-empty, the script automatically updates it as well to make testing changes in game quicker.
+If the value is non-empty, the script automatically updates it as well to make testing changes in-game quicker.
 For example, in my case it looks like this:
 ```
 sources_path=!dda\
 output_path=!dda\generated_packed\
 game_path=D:\Games\Cataclysm Dark Days Ahead\dda\userdata\gfx\MSX++UnDeadPeopleEdition
 ```
 If you're using the [Catapult Launcher](https://github.com/qrrk/Catapult) it's recommended to use the `userdata\gfx\` directory like in this example instead of the one in the actual game files.
-This makes sure that your UndeadPeople tileset doesn't get removed when updating to another experimental game version.
+This makes sure that your *UndeadPeople* tileset doesn't get removed when updating to another experimental game version.

 Both the `generated_packed\` folder and `!compose_main.ini` file are part of `.gitignore` so that your local generated files and game path don't accidentally get pushed upstream.